basalt-org/basalt/README.md

 # Progress

 ❌: Not implemented
-✅: Working but might require changes
+✅: Working (but might require changes because of not implemented dependencies)
 WIP: Workin progress

 ### Autograd